 Our print preview is designed to help you see what effect different settings for the dpi of your print will have on the scale, and printed outcome of your image.

-If you can not see the preview (it is quite memory intensive and currently does not work on all platforms, something we are working on), or if you are having trouble working out what print dpi to select, please contact us, we will be happy to email you your print preview or offer advice.
+If you can not see the preview, or if you are having trouble working out what print dpi to select, please contact us, we will be happy to email you your print preview or offer advice.

 Something else to be aware of: sometimes resolution is expressed as dots per centimetre rather than dots per inch.
 We don't use dpc, but sometimes we receive images from you where the resolution is set as dots per centimetre.